terence223/temperature-conversion/README.md

 * `App.tsx` is the basic layout of page
 * `pages` is the web pages files
 * `components` is those reusable components
-* `typescript` is for the typescript definition of some variables
+* `types` is for the typescript definition of variables
 * `utils` is the constants and functions which can be reused
 * `themes` is the basic css at less files of Dark and Light mode